 Kids are encouraged to belong to youth clubs that give them a sense of belonging to a larger community.
 They see that they can continue to university, too, if they study hard and apply themselves.
 The youth leaders teach the Rotary 4 Way Test and provide pier tutoring to kids struggling in school.
 The pass rates of our sponsored students are 98%.

 HELP Honduras has an agency agreement with AYO which outlines the responsibilities of both partners in all programs.
-Each year prior to the pandemic, a group of our Directors and volunteers traveled to Honduras, to review the past year’s activities, photograph the children, and plan for the future.
+Each year (excepting during the pandemic, a group of our Directors and volunteers traveled to Honduras, to review the past year’s activities, photograph the children, and plan for the future.
 Travelers are responsible for their own expenses and all donated funds go to the program.

 AyO Staff and the HELP Honduras Inspection Team at our meeting in January 2019.